AbsaOSS/spot/README.md

 Furthermore, ML models and optimization techniques can be applied to configure new application runs automatically.

 One of the primary use cases considered is ETL (Extract Transform Load) in batch mode.
-[Enceladus](https://github.com/AbsaOSS/enceladus) is an example of one such project.
+[Enceladus](https://github.com/AbsaOSS/enceladus) is an example of one such projects.
 Such an application runs repeatedly (e.g. thousands of runs per hour) on new data instances which vary greatly in size and processing complexity.
 For this reason, a uniform setup would not be optimal for the entire spectrum of runs.
 In contrast, the statistical approach allows for the categorization of cases and an automatic setup of configurations for new runs.